Mazda CX-5: Japan

-The Japan domestic market CX-5 achieved monthly sales 8 times higher than forecast just after its launch in February 2012, with the Skyactiv-D 2.2 diesel engine marketed as a "clean diesel" accounting for 73 percent of the sales.
+The Japan domestic market CX-5 achieved monthly sales eight times higher than forecast just after its launch in February 2012, with the Skyactiv-D 2.2 diesel engine marketed as a "clean diesel" accounted for 73 percent of the sales.

 Malaysia

 The first-generation CX-5 was launched in Malaysia in May 2012 as a fully imported model.
 At launch, only one trim level was offered, with the 2.0 L Skyactiv-G engine and 6-speed automatic transmission with a choice of FWD or AWD.
 In June 2013, locally assembled models became available.
 The fully imported trim was renamed to High Spec, and a new lower trim level, Mid Spec, was launched.
 The Mid Spec was only available with FWD, while the High Spec continued to be offered with both FWD and AWD.
 In April 2015, a new base variant, dubbed the GL, was launched.

 The first-generation facelift was launched in Malaysia in May 2015.
 Initially, the facelift version was fully imported and only available with the 2.5 L engine, but again, consumers could choose between FWD or AWD.
 The locally assembled facelift version was made available in early 2016 with either a 2.0 L Skyactiv-G engine or a 2.5 L Skyactiv-G engine.
 The 2.0 L engine could be had with only FWD but two trim levels: Mid Spec and High Spec, with Mid Spec being the more affordable of the two.
 The 2.5 L engine was only available with one trim level, but with either FWD or AWD.
 In July 2016, a 2.2 L Skyactiv-D powered, FWD, locally assembled variant was launched in Malaysia.
 It was positioned in between the 2.5 L Skyactiv-G FWD and 2.5 L Skyactiv-G AWD variant.